World

 He thanked the local community for their heartfelt reception and acknowledged the diaspora’s contributions across various sectors in Trinidad & Tobago.

 “Many people from India made their way to Trinidad & Tobago years ago.
-Over the years, they distinguished themselves in several fields and are enriching the country’s development journey while retaining a strong cultural connection with India,” he wrote.
+Over the years, they distinguished themselves in several fields and are enriching Trinidad & Tobago’s development journey.
+At the same time, they have retained a connection with India and are also passionate about Indian culture.
+Grateful to the local Indian community for an unforgettable welcome in Port of Spain,” he wrote.

 Recognising young achievers